 Abstract: TBA

-Room: Simulation and Experiment Room, 3rd Floor, 31 East Bldg. + Webcast via Zoom
+Room: Meeting room for Mathematics and Physics Departments, 4rd Florr, 31 East Building + Webcast via Zoom

 Speaker: TBA